A credit management guide to ATO Disclosure of Business Debts tax information

 If a company does not pay certain tax liabilities by the due date, the ATO can issue a Director Penalty Notice (DPN) to recover amounts due by the company personally from current or former company directors.

 Once a DPN is issued, a director has 21 days to act before they become personally liable.
-Options typically are to pay the debt, agree on a payment plan or appoint an Insolvency or Small Business Restructuring Practitioner.
+Options typically are to pay the debt or appoint an Insolvency or Small Business Restructuring Practitioner.

 DPNs continue to ramp up post-COVID, as the ATO focuses collection efforts on businesses that refuse to engage using effective tools like DPNs and garnishees.